 She’s the first to say that her career trajectory—which began with a job as an investment banking analyst at another firm before she joined Morgan Stanley in São Paulo, eventually rising to become Global Chief Administrative Officer of Investment Banking—isn’t necessarily the norm.
 “I don’t come from a traditional finance background,” says Bueno.
 “Yet, I’m probably one of the most senior Brazilian women executives on Wall Street.”
 Despite her demanding career, she makes time every day for her son and serves on the board of Books for Kids, a U.S. non-profit dedicated to promoting reading and early literacy among preschool-aged children in under-resourced communities.

-Our latest initiative, the Next Level Fund, is a venture capital fund in partnership with Hearst, Microsoft and Walmart that directly invests in tech or tech-enabled companies with a woman or multicultural founder.
-The fund is managed in collaboration with our own Investment Management Private Credit & Equity platform and builds upon the expertise of the Multicultural Innovation Lab.
+Our latest initiative, the Next Level Fund, is a venture capital fund in partnership with Hearst, Microsoft and Walmart that directly invests in tech or tech-enabled companies with underrepresented founders.
+The fund is managed in collaboration with our own Investment Management Private Credit & Equity platform and builds upon the expertise of the Morgan Stanley Inclusive Ventures Lab.

-Additionally, we deliver groundbreaking thought leadership through research reports, our award-winning “Access and Opportunity” podcast and the annual Senior Multicultural Leaders Conference.
+Additionally, through the Center for Inclusive Access & Opportunity we deliver groundbreaking thought leadership through research reports, our award-winning “Access and Opportunity” podcast and community events.

 As a woman, as a Latina, I’m personally invested.
 I want to see these founders succeed.
 I want to celebrate the impact we had five or ten years from now when they do their IPOs.
 I’ll feel proud that we helped them navigate through the beginnings of their businesses and then watched them go on to create successful companies.
 We do this work not only to help level the playing field, but also because it’s just good business.
 Research shows that investing in companies with diverse teams, can yield higher returns.